Sharing a meal with your bird can be a wonderful bonding experience, but did you know that it can also benefit your pet's health?

 07 of 10

 Believe it or not, many pet birds enjoy snacking on popcorn.
 You can serve your bird either popped or unpopped kernels.
 If you choose to serve the popcorn unpopped, boil the kernels for a bit in plain water to soften the tough hulls.
-If you desire, you can pop the kernels for your bird using a very light amount of pure coconut Be sure to never give your bird microwave popcorn.
+If you desire, you can pop the kernels for your bird using a very light amount of pure coconut.
+Be sure never to give your bird microwave popcorn.
 These varieties are extremely high in fat and salt, which can be harmful to your pet's health.

 08 of 10